datacraft-dsc/DEPs/22/README.md

 ## Implementations

-There are two supported implementations: first one for compatibility with Ocean Squid and second one from DEX.
+There are two supported implementations: first one for compatibility with Ocean Protocol network and second one from DEX.
-First one requires Aquarius service as storage of DDO while second one uses Ethereum network itself as storage.
+First one uses Ocean Protocol services as storage of DDO while second one uses Ethereum network itself as storage.
 In both cases DID is registered on-chain.

 ## Interface